Kevinr99089/ReVanced.Builder/README.md

 ## <p align="center"> Thanks to :
 > [!NOTE]
-> **I am NOT ReVanced Team, this repository is [not hosted or supported by them](https://github.com/kevinr99089/ReVanced.Builder/blob/main/history.md#-warning-), support their efforts.**
+> **I am NOT ReVanced Team, this repository is [not hosted, approved or supported by them](https://github.com/kevinr99089/ReVanced.Builder/blob/main/history.md#-warning-), support their efforts.**
 - **[j-hc](https://github.com/j-hc), Creator of this Module.**

 - **[revanced](https://github.com/ReVanced), Creator of Mods for many applications.**